x64dbg/blog/_posts/2025-02-17-analysis-at-scale-with-x64dbg-automate.md

 title: Analysis at Scale with x64dbg Automate
 author: darbonzo
 website: https://x64.ooo/
-contents: ["Background: Why Automate?", "Dynamic Analysis of a Malware Family", "A Quick Look Under the Hood", "Identifying Targets", "Automated Entrypoint Discovery", "Annotating the Payload", "Bypassing Anti-Debug", "Putting it all together"]
+contents: ["Background: Why Automate?", "Dynamic Analysis of a Malware Family", "A Quick Look Under the Hood", "Identifying Targets", "Automated Entrypoint Discovery", "Annotating the Payload", "Bypassing Anti-Debug", "Putting it all Together"]

 ---

 \[_This post was written by Darius Houle (darbonzo), if you want to post on this blog you can!
 Go [here](/blog/2016/07/09/Looking-for-writers.html) for more information..._\]

 In this article I'll be showcasing some of the thoughts and features behind [x64dbg Automate](https://dariushoule.github.io/x64dbg-automate-pyclient/), my automation solution for x64dbg.
-I designed the project with the goal of building on x64dbg's command execution engine and plugin API to provide an expressive, modern, and easy to use Python client library for the debugger.
-I use the project in a wide variety of malware analysis, reverse engineering, and vulnerability hunting tasks.
+I designed this project with the goal of building on x64dbg's command execution engine and plugin API to provide an expressive, modern, and easy to use Python client library.
+I use this project in a wide variety of malware analysis, reverse engineering, and vulnerability hunting tasks.

 ## Background: Why Automate?